 - Verification of the documents by the financial institutions.

 - After all the documents are verified you get the loan sanctioned by the banks.

-- After loan is sanctioned, you sign the loan agreement and the loan amount is given to you.
+- After the loan is approved, you sign the loan agreement and receive the loan amount.

-What is the difference between a fixed interest rate and floating interest rate?
+What is the distinction between a fixed and a floating interest rate?

-A fixed interest rate remains constant throughout the loan period irrespective of the changes in market conditions.
-On the other hand, floating interest rate can decrease or increase depending on market fluctuations.
+A fixed interest rate remains constant throughout the loan period, regardless of market conditions.
+Floating interest rates, on the other hand, can fall or rise in response to market fluctuations.